Maciej-Staniec/Omnifood-website-project/content.md

 - Featured in
 - Footer

-## Sections (changed order)
+## Sections (adjusted order + combinations)

 - Navigation
 - Hero
-- Features
-- How it works
-- Diets
-- Meals
-- Pricing
-- Gallery
-- Testimonials
-- Featured in
+- Featured in (logos)
+- How it works (Features are boring to read and don't explain much in this example.
+Instead, we will use How it works section first as this explains better how everything works)
+- Meals + list of diets

+# Here are 3 sections to convince the user to buy the product

+- Testimonial + Gallery (this combination will push customers to buy the product)
+- Pricing + Features (it will explain users what they are signing up for)
-- CTA (Call-To-Action)
+- CTA (Call-To-Action) - make customers to sign up

 - Footer